03.03.26

 Publications Ramadan

 Prayer (Salah) is a crucial part of Eid celebrations, both for Eid al-Fitr and Eid al-Adha.
-This year, Eid al-Fitr is expected to fall on the evening of Sunday, March 30, 2025.
-While Eid al-Adha is expected to occur on the evening of Friday, June 6, 2025.
+This year, Eid al-Fitr is expected to fall on Friday, March 20, 2026.
+While Eid al-Adha is expected to occur on Wednesday, May 27, 2026.

 On both festivals, Muslims gather together to perform a special congregational prayer, as well as celebrate and give thanks to Allah (SWT).
 So how do Muslims perform the Eid prayer?